Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Category 3

-The peptides listed below were named in the February 2026 reclassification announcement to move from Category 2 toward Category 1.
+In April 2026 the FDA removed the peptides listed below from Category 2; removal does not place them on the Category 1 (503A) list or authorize compounding.
 Once the FDA finalizes a substance on the Category 1 (503A) list, compounding pharmacies can legally produce it after meeting manufacturing and testing requirements.
-Until the official list publishes, treat each status as announced/expected, not confirmed — and verify with the FDA or your pharmacist.
+Until the official list publishes, treat each status as under review, not confirmed — and verify with the FDA or your pharmacist.

-Named in the Feb 2026 reclassification — expected to return to legal compounding, pending the FDA’s official Category 1 list.
+Under FDA review in the 2026 compounding process — not yet authorized, pending the FDA’s official Category 1 list.

 Healing / Recovery